Fugu: Availability

+East Asia

+China

+Despite the comparatively lower consumption rate of the fish in comparison to other East Asian nations, the prevalence of fugu restaurants has experienced a significant surge across Chinese urban areas since 2016.
+The fish is only sold in a processed form (without organs) with a test certificate from the fishery.
+In 2023, processed raw farmed fugu across China is sold to ordinary customers online.

+Japan

-Most Japanese cities have one or more fugu restaurants, perhaps in clusters because of earlier restrictions, as proximity made it easier to ensure freshness.
-A famous restaurant specializing in fugu is Takefuku, in the Ginza district in Tokyo.
-Zuboraya is another popular chain in Osaka.
+Most Japanese cities have one or more fugu restaurants, perhaps in clusters because of earlier restrictions, as proximity made it easier when transporting the seafood delicacy so as to preserve its long-term freshness upon being served to potential patrons.
+A famous restaurant specializing in fugu is Takefuku, in the upscale Ginza district in Tokyo with Zuboraya being another popular restaurant chain in Osaka that both offer the celebrated seafood delicacy.

-In South Korea, fugu is known as bok-eo (복어).
-It is very popular in port cities such as Busan and Incheon.
-It is prepared in a number of dishes such as soups and salads, and commands a high price.

-The fugu is cleaned of the most toxic parts in Japan and freeze-flown to the United States under license in customized, clear, plastic containers.
-Fugu chefs for American restaurants are trained under the same rigorous specifications as in Japan.
-Pufferfish native to American waters, particularly the genus Spheroides, have also been consumed for food, sometimes resulting in poisonings.
+The fugu is cleaned of its most toxic parts in Japan and freeze-flown to the United States under license in clearly customized plastic containers.
+Fugu chefs who cook in American restaurants are trained under the same rigorous and stringent specifications as in Japan.
+Pufferfish native to American waters, particularly the genus Spheroides, have also been consumed as a seafood delicacy, sometimes resulting in poisoning incidents.

+Korea

+In Korea, fugu is known as bok-eo (복어), the seafood delicacy is very popular in southern port cities such as Busan and Changwon.
+It is prepared in a number of ways resulting in a variety of dishes ranging from soups, raw fish and salads, all of which command a high price.
+Fugu Bulgogi and Jorim are popular in Daegu.

+Europe

-Sale of fish belonging to this genus is forbidden altogether in the European Union.
-In Switzerland, the import of fugu is legal, but only as long as it is purchased for private use exclusively.
+Sale of fish belonging to this family (Tetraodontidae) is forbidden altogether in the European Union.
+In Switzerland, the importation of fugu is legal, but only as long as it is purchased exclusively for private consumption.

+North America

+United States

-Japanese restaurateur Nobuyoshi Kuraoka waged a five-year battle with the Food and Drug Administration to allow exclusive import of the Japanese Tiger puffer to his restaurant in Manhattan, with the license granted in 1989.
-By 2003 only seventeen restaurants in the United States were licensed to serve fugu; fourteen in New York State, twelve of which are based within New York City.
+Fugu chefs who cook in American restaurants are trained under the same rigorous and stringent specifications as in Japan.
+Pufferfish native to American waters, particularly the genus Spheroides, have also been consumed as a seafood delicacy, sometimes resulting in poisoning incidents.
+Japanese restaurateur Nobuyoshi Kuraoka waged a five-year legal battle with the U.S. Food and Drug Administration to allow the exclusive import of the Japanese Tiger puffer into his Manhattan restaurant, with the license finally being granted to him in 1989.
+By 2003, only seventeen restaurants in the United States were licensed to serve fugu; fourteen in New York State, twelve of which are in New York City.